vegapit/nanoflare/README.md

 Libtorch can be quite slow for the first few runs post-load so to make it fairer, a few preliminary warm-up runs are performed before measuring its performance.

-> On the testing machine, Nanoflare is about **25-30% faster** than Libtorch across all the neural network architectures available.
+> On the testing machine, Nanoflare is about **25-30% faster** than Libtorch/TorchscriptJIT across all neural network architectures available.

 The `generate_test_data.py` scripts generates a new set of data used in the accuracy testing.